[Major revision–posted 4/5/19 (replaces 9/24/14 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish university policy for sick leave and Sick Leave Pool.

-REVIEW: This OP will be reviewed in January of even-numbered years by the Managing Director of Human Resources and Payroll Services and the Managing Director of Equal Employment Opportunity with substantive revisions forwarded through appropriate administrative channels to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in November of odd-numbered years by the Assistant Vice President for Human Resources, the Managing Director of Payroll & Tax Services and the TTUS Office of Equal Opportunity with substantive revisions forwarded through appropriate administrative channels to the Associate Vice President for Administration and Chief of Staff for the President.

 a.
 Regular Employee

 A person employed to work at least 20 hours per week, excluding students employed in positions that require student status as a condition of employment.
 Regular employees will earn sick leave entitlement beginning on the first day of employment and terminating on the last day of duty.

 b.
 Sick Leave Accrual

 A regular full-time employee will earn sick leave at the rate of eight hours for each month or fraction of a month of employment.
 Unused sick leave will be accumulated and carried forward each month.
 Regular part-time employees will earn sick leave on a proportionate basis.
 Sick leave accrual will terminate on the employee's last physical day on the job.